The dos and don’ts of test scripting

 How good design can make your life easier

 Test maintenance will always be an issue for Selenium.
-But you can simplify your life no end if you just think a bit before writing your scripts.
+But you can simplify your life to no end if you just think a bit before writing your scripts.

 Every element on a page can be assigned a unique ID.
 Clearly, this makes it easy for you to select the correct element.
 However, as a tester, you aren’t able to go into the code and change the ID of an element.
 Therefore, to achieve this you will need the cooperation of the developers.
 This means convincing the managers that it’s a good use of their time.